A2Amir/Data-Visualization-in-Data-Science-Process/Code/Bivariate Exploration of Data.md

 A heat map is a 2-d version of the histogram that can be used as an alternative to a scatterplot.
 Like a scatterplot, the values of the two numeric variables to be plotted are placed on the plot axes.
 Similar to a histogram, the plotting area is divided into a grid and the number of points in each grid rectangle is added up. check this [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Heat%20Maps.ipynb) to get more familiar with it.

+# Violin Plots

+There are a few ways of plotting the relationship between one quantitative and one qualitative variable, that demonstrate the data at different levels of abstraction.
+The violin plot is on the lower level of abstraction.
+For each level of the categorical variable, a distribution of the values on the numeric variable is plotted. . check this [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Violin%20Plots.ipynb) to get more familiar with it.

+# Box Plots

+A box plot is another way of showing the relationship between a numeric variable and a categorical variable.
+Compared to the violin plot, the box plot leans more on summarization of the data, primarily just reporting a set of descriptive statistics for the numeric values on each categorical level. check this [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Box%20Plots.ipynb) to get more familiar with it.